Birthdate

 CAREER HIGHLIGHTS

-2010, 2014, 2018, 2022 Paralympic Winter Games: three medals in 2022, six medals in 2018, two medals in 2014… 2013, 2015, 2017, 2019, 2023 World Championships: four medals in 2023 six medals in 2019, five medals at 2017, three medals in 2013… 2024 Para biathlon World Championships… Named P.E.I.’s male athlete of the year in 2013 and 2014… Named to the Order of P.E.I….
+2010, 2014, 2018, 2022 Paralympic Winter Games: four medals in 2022, six medals in 2018, two medals in 2014… 11-time world champion… Named CPC’s top male athlete in 2018… Named PEI’s male athlete of the year seven times… Named to the Order of P.E.I. in 2018….

 PERSONAL

-Arendz lost his left arm above the elbow in a farming accident at age seven.
+Arendz lost his left arm at the elbow in a farming accident at age seven.
 After his accident he worked for the War Amps organization as a junior counsellor.
 He used his experiences to teach others about farm safety.
 While the accident was initially a major shock, it did not deter him from pursuing his love for sport and competition.

 Started skiing at age five in his backyard…started his competitive career with a ski prosthetic in able-bodied events… inspired to compete in biathlon after watching 2002 Winter Olympics… Within a year was on local cadet biathlon team…was on first PEI biathlon team to medal at nationals.